 Is it ever ok to give the finger in a yoga class?
-It may sound like an odd thing to say but someone did in my class recently!
+It may sound like an odd thing to say but someone did in a class I attended recently!
 I was there for my regular Tuesday chill-out and everyone was on their mats.
 We’d warmed up and were getting into the asanas when a latecomer flew in, set down his mat in the middle and got straight into the seated twist pose (Ardha Matsyendrasana).
 However as we were twisting to the left, I saw him position his arm so that he was giving someone the finger whilst in the pose!
 In this posture your arm would normally be up in a kind of ‘halt’ gesture, but your hand is fully outstretched with all the fingers together!

 It was a little surprising!
 In all the years I have done yoga, I’ve never encountered any form of aggression or unpleasantness in a class.
 The nearest being when you are relaxing in Savasana at the end of the practise, enjoying the quiet when someone who can’t wait until the class dismisses, gathers up their things and leaves – interrupting the peace.
 (It always sounds so much louder in yoga than it does in any other class at the gym!)
 But it isn’t aggression – just modern life – people needing to rush off, and whilst it is an unwelcome disturbance, no-one moans about it as everyone is so chilled from the yoga!